24GUNV/notecard-automater/README.md

 - Enhancing the template design options
 - Adding support for additional card formats and layouts
 - Implementing a graphical user interface (GUI) for easier interaction
+- Increasing the customization options that the user has

 ## Contact